-Theorem 5.1.
+THEOREM 5.1.
 Seidel's randomized incremental algorithm for 2D linear programming has iteration dependence depth $O(\log n)$ and can be parallelized to run in O(n) work in expectation and $O(\log n)$ depth whp on an arbitrary-CRCW PRAM.

 We note that the algorithm can be extended to the case where the dimension d is greater than two by having a randomized incremental d-dimensional LP algorithm recursively call a randomized incremental algorithm for solving (d-1)-dimensional LPs.
-For any constant dimension d this increases the iteration dependence depth (and hence the depth of the algorithm) to $O(\log^{d-1} n)$ whp.
-The work remains O(n) as in the sequential algorithm [71].
-We note that although the work is optimal in n, its depth is not as good as the best parallel algorithms [4], but is very much simpler.
+This increases the iteration dependence depth (and hence the depth of the algorithm) to $O(d! \log^{d-1} n)$ whp.
+The work bound is O(d!n) as in the sequential algorithm [62].
+We note that although the work is optimal in n it is not as good as the best sequential or parallel algorithms [2] as a function of d, but is very much simpler.